thefstock/FirstockPy/client/docs/md/py_client/modules/orders/models/convert_product.md

     ### Class variables

     `uid: str`
-    :   User id of the logged in user.
+    :   Logged in User Id

     `tsym: str`
     :   Unique id of contract on which order was placed.